• Skip to primary navigation

 %Bengali Begun Pora Recipe Debjanir Rannaghar

 The Bengali medley of roasted Eggplant and Mustard oil is completely different from Baingan Ka Bharta.
-Though the cooking process is almost similar yet both the dishes are different and good on a different note.
+Though the cooking process is almost similar, yet both the dishes are different and good on a different note.
 While Begun Pora is rustic, Baingan ka bharta is subtle.

 Begun Pora!
-A vegeterian dish?
+A vegetarian dish?

 %Begun Pora Recipe